IHTSDO/termserver-syndication/README.md

 ### SNOMED CT Specific extensions

+A live feed is now available from SNOMED International - [Members Distribution and Licensing Service](https://mlds.ihtsdotools.org/api/feed)

-Example feed can be seen in this repo - [feed-example.xml](feed-example.xml)
+Example feed can be seen in this repo - [feed-example.xml](feed-example.xml).

 The extensions to the specification are as follows: